elves/ideas/README.md

 This page lists some ideas for a Summer of Code project for elvish.
 Each project consists of several subprojects, with increasing difficulties (rated on a scale of 5 starts).
 For projects consisting of more than two subprojects, doing two of the them is sufficient to qualify as a SoC project.

-## Project: Graphical Interfaces
+## Project: Web Interface

-Although shells are traditionally used from the terminal, there is nothing preventing us from building graphical interfaces.
-The [terminal interface module](https://github.com/elves/elvish/tree/master/edit), called the line editor, is only loosely coupled with the rest of elvish.
+Although shells are traditionally tied to the terminal, graphical interfaces are not impossible.
+The [terminal UI module](https://github.com/elves/elvish/tree/master/edit), called the line editor, is only loosely coupled with the rest of elvish.
+Since elvish strives for portability, the best choice for GUI these days is a web interface.

+Building a web interface for elvish has several advantages:

+1. It makes the language more attractive to beginners, especially those not familiar with the terminal UI.
+For instance, [Go](http://golang.org/), [Haskell](https://www.haskell.org/), [Python](https://www.python.org/) and [Ruby](https://www.ruby-lang.org/) all support "trying out" in the browser.

+2. Web interfaces enable us to interact with all kinds of media -- images, videos, audios, etc..
+We have wonderful tools like [ImageMagick](http://www.imagemagick.org/script/index.php) and [GraphicsMagick](http://www.graphicsmagick.org/) for manipulating images and [ffmpeg](https://ffmpeg.org/) for manipulating videos, it would be even more wonderful to see the output directly.

-### Reading lines from a web interface ★☆☆☆☆
+### Reading and evaluating elvish code ★☆☆☆☆

 To start with, the line editor has a very simple API: calling its `ReadLine` method promps the user for input and returns it.
 We can also get user input using a webpage, e.g. a textbox with a "submit" button.
 To achieve this, we need (besides building a webpage) to implement a HTTP server within elvish that can accept HTTP request, which is possible with the [net/http](https://golang.org/pkg/net/http/) package in the standard library.

-### Show command output in the web page ★★★☆☆
+### Showing output ★★★☆☆

 Besides taking input from a web page, we also need to see the output of commands.
 Depending on the type of the command, seveal different strategies need to be implemented: